CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Two kind of actions are supported: java @Actions and python scripts.

 ####@Action
-A java action is a valid @Action if respects the method signature `public Map<String, String> doSomething(paramaters)` and uses the following annotations (from `com.hp.oo.sdk.content.annotations`):
+A java action is a valid @Action that respects the method signature `public Map<String, String> doSomething(paramaters)` and uses the following annotations (from `com.hp.oo.sdk.content.annotations`):

 + required annotations